lovasko/m_trie/doc/src/init.md

    is removed.
 Note that this might have a significant performance impact.

  * M_TRIE_FREE:
-   Call the <free> function on all associated data with removed data blocks.
+   Call the <free(3)> function on all associated values with removed nodes.

 ## TIME COMPLEXITY